Depression, family bonds, sex, nothing is off-limits in this refreshingly honest novel.

 I wonder the same.
 We should all wonder the same.

-The book also dives deeply into depression and the impact it has on family members.
-This unsurfaces some of the most beautiful and poignant pieces of writing from Conklin.
+The Last Romantics also dives deeply into depression and the impact it has on family members.
+This surfaces some of the most beautiful and poignant pieces of writing from Conklin.

 “I believe now that certain events are inevitable.
 Not in a fateful way, for I have never had faith in anything but myself, but in the way of human nature.
 Some people will choose again and again to destroy what it is they value most.”